connoro7/connoro7/README.md

 ### Hey there!
 I'm Connor (aka [connoro7](website)) 👋

-## I'm a physicist, developer, and
+## I'm a physicist by education, developer by trade, and adventurer by passion!

 - 🍌 I'm currently working on several [personal projects][github-repos]!
 - 🌱 I'm currently learning how to build and maintain my own homelab for development, IoT experimentation, and data storage purposes!